-If you have several servers on your list, you can assign a server that will be active by default when starting the Viewer.
+If you have several servers on your list, you can assign a server that will be active by default when starting the DICOM Viewer.
 To do this, check the Default server box in the server connection settings.

 If another default server is already assigned, its box will be unchecked when you assign a new server.

-If this server is also a client in relation to the Viewer, it is necessary to allow it to exchange data.
+If this server is also a client in relation to the DICOM Viewer, it is necessary to allow it to exchange data.
 To do this, check the box Allow C-FIND and C-MOVE.
 Configure the client application in accordance with the User Manual of this application.
-Configuring the connection of two applications Inobitec DICOM Viewer described in section 12.2.3.
+The connection configuration of two "Inobitec DICOM Viewer" applications is described in section 11.2.3.

 To delete a server from the list, click the button.
 Attention!
 After you click this button, the deletion cannot be undone.

-Otherwise the following message will be returned: Server network status: Offline (Fig. 12.4).The error details will be displayed below.
+Otherwise the following message will be returned: Server network status: Offline.The error details will be displayed below.

-Parameters of the Viewer #1:
+Parameters of DICOM Viewer #1:

-Parameters of the Viewer #2:
+Parameters of the DICOM Viewer #2:

-To configure server:
+To configure the server:

-Now the Viewer #1 is ready to accept incoming connections from the client with the AETitle = VIEWER-CLIENT, IP = 192.168.1.102 and port=3002.
+Now, DICOM Viewer #1 is ready to accept incoming connections from the client with the AETitle = VIEWER-CLIENT, IP = 192.168.1.102 and port=3002.

-To set up client:
+To set up a client:

-Add the server on the window for Set Up PACS Server Connection (section 12.2.1).
+Add the server in the Set Up PACS Server Connection window(section 11.2.1).
 Set the following parameters for the fields:

-Now the Viewer #2 is ready to connect to the server with AETitle = VIEWER-SERVER, IP = 192.168.0.101 and port=3001.
+Now DICOM Viewer #2 is ready to connect to the server with AETitle = VIEWER-SERVER, IP = 192.168.0.101 and port=3001.